 Tier 2 participants contribute 17.0% of covered pay.
 Such contributions are credited with interest based on the 1-year treasury yield curve on July 1 of each year, as determined by State Statutes.
-Employer contributions is subject to a maximum of 75% of Final Average Compensation.
-Effective July 1, 2001, an automatic annual cost-of-living adjustment (COLA) equal to the CPI-W index is granted to each participant who has been retired for at least one full fiscal year.
+Employer contributions

 The State makes any additional contributions that are actuarially required.